Hendrik Kraay

 Popular Festivals in Nineteenth-Century Brazil

-Funded by a 2015 SSHRC Insight Grant, this ongoing research examines the changes in pre-Lenten celebrations in nineteenth-century Brazil, including the repression of rowdy and “barbaric” entrudo and the emergence of “civilized” carnival.
-It focuses on both the forms of celebration and discourses about appropriate public comportment and representations of the nation.
+Funded by a 2015 SSHRC Insight Grant, this ongoing project examines the changes in pre-Lenten celebrations in nineteenth-century Brazil, including the repression of rowdy and “barbaric” entrudo and the emergence of “civilized” carnival.
+It focuses on both the forms of celebration and the discourses about appropriate public comportment and representations of the nation in these festivities.
 A monograph on these celebrations is in progress.

 Civic Rituals and Commemoration of Independence in Brazil

-Funded by two SSHRC Standard Research Grants, this project focuses on the different ways in which nineteenth-century Brazilians of all classes in Rio de Janeiro and Salvador (Bahia) commemorated the country’s independence and debated the nature of the Brazilian state and membership in the nation.
-The results of this project include monographs published in 2013 (Day of National Festivity in Rio de Janeiro, Brazil, 1823-1889) and 2019 (Bahia's Independence: Popular Politics and Patriotic Festival in Salvador, Brazil, 1824-1900) and numerous peer-reviewed articles and book chapters.
-A third monograph on the twentieth-century Dois de Julho festival (the commemoration of independence in the state of Bahia) is in progress.
+Funded by two SSHRC Standard Research Grants, this project focuses on how nineteenth-century Brazilians of all classes in Rio de Janeiro and Salvador (Bahia) celebrated their country’s independence and debated the nature of the Brazilian state and membership in the nation through these commemorations.
+The results of this project include Days of National Festivity in Rio de Janeiro, Brazil, 1824-1889 (2013) and Bahia’s Independence (2019), as well as numerous peer-reviewed articles and book chapters.
+A third monograph, on the twentieth-century Dois de Julho festival (the commemoration of independence in the state of Bahia), is in progress.

 Military History of Brazil